Skip to main content

 Overview

-LETRS Coaching supports educators who have completed LETRS in translating theory into practice by focusing on classroom applications of LETRS principles.
-Educators receive one school year of support from a LETRS coach to work through goal-focused coaching cycles, including one-to-one live online coaching sessions and ongoing asynchronous feedback and reflection.
+LETRS Coaching supports educators who have completed LETRS Volume 1 or 2 in translating theory into practice by focusing on classroom applications of LETRS principles.
+Educators receive either a half school year or full school year of support from a LETRS coach to work through goal-focused coaching cycles, including one-to-one live online coaching sessions and ongoing asynchronous feedback and reflection.

 Administrators play a crucial role in the LETRS Coaching process.
 This article explains the responsibilities for administrators overseeing LETRS Coaching, in order to create a supportive environment for their educators.